shawngraham/hist3812-f22/content/syllabus/schedule.md

   - Have read for today:
     - Reed, Aaron.
 2021.
 '2017: The Oregon Trail' _50 Years of Text Games_ [link](https://if50.substack.com/p/1971-the-oregon-trail?s=r)
     - Reed, Aaron.
 2021.
 '2019: A.I.
 Dungeon' _50 Years of Text Games_ [link](https://if50.substack.com/p/2019-ai-dungeon?s=r)
+    - Dzieza, Josh.
+2022.
+'The Great Fiction of AI - The strange world of high-speed semi-automated genre fiction' _The Verge_ [link](https://www.theverge.com/c/23194235/ai-fiction-writing-amazon-kindle-sudowrite-jasper)
 + Nov 16 Raising the Dead with GPT-2
   - Blog post & Google Colab notebook by Max Woolf [here](https://minimaxir.com/2019/09/howto-gpt2/).
 We'll raise the dead.
   - We'll also play some [AI Dungeon](https://play.aidungeon.io/main/home).
 Can we co-create with the machine an interesting historical experience?